DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

 and motor combo for our traverser, nothing else needs to change.

-Once we have noted these changes, we can proceed with `ex-turntable/assembly:7. load the ex-turntable software`{.interpreted-text role="ref"}, using the updated values in the \"config.h\" file.
+Once we have noted these changes, we can proceed with `ex-turntable/assembly:7. load the ex-turntable software`, using the updated values in the \"config.h\" file.

 Expand \"config.h\" to see the \|EX-TT\| configuration file for the traverser, noting we have removed all comments for brevity.